EffectOrientedProgramming/book/Chapters/07_State.md

 The higher the parallelism, or the longer the operation takes, the higher the likelihood of a compare-and-swap retry.

 This retry behavior is safe with pure functions, which can be executed an arbitrary number of times.
-However, it is completely inappropriate for effects, which should only be executed a single time.
+However, it is completely inappropriate for Effects, which should only be executed a single time.
 For these situations, we need a specialized variation of `Ref`

 ## Reliable Effects

-`Ref.Synchronized` guarantees only a single execution of the `update` body and any of the effects contained inside.
+`Ref.Synchronized` guarantees only a single execution of the `update` body and any of the Effects contained inside.
 The only change required is replacing `Ref.make` with `Ref.Synchronized.make`

 ```scala 3 mdoc:silent